1. Identify your build site and verify your financing options.

 Yes, building permits are required for weeHouses.
 Your general contractor will pull local permits, Alchemy and the factory producing your weeHouse pull state permits.
 The weeHouse is permitted similar to a site-built home except for modular fabrication.
 You won’t run into any issues as long as you follow the zoning requirements for your city/neighborhood/county.
 Most cities post permit information on their city/county web sites.

 The structural, framing, electrical, and plumbing systems are all reviewed in the factory by third party inspectors as part of the production process.
+For more information about contracts, contractors and costs, download this helpful flier.

 Yes. weeHouses are designed as permanent residential structures.
 They are inspected to comply with the International Residential Code (IRC) and International Building Code (IBC).
 Prior to fabrication, we provide you with a full set of weeHouse documentation drawings for your local building inspections process.
 Local inspections are needed for granting permits and the inspections are done per local municipality requests.
 Most of these inspections happen at the factory so you should only have to pay reduced building permit costs to cover site-specific work: foundation and basement walls, drainage, heating, plumbing, electrical hookup, and certificate of occupancy.
+For more information about contracts, contractors and costs, download this helpful flier.

 The weeHouse was inspired by sustainable design principles such as building small and efficiently.
 We hope to offset the suburban trend towards overbuilding by instilling value in modern yet efficient living.
 By producing weeHouses in carefully chosen, environmentally concerned factories, we are able to greatly reduce construction waste compared to conventional construction procedures.
 As production of weeHouses increases, we hope to be able to include more low-VOC and green-certified materials into the process.
 Our architects can work with sustainable energy experts to customize your weeHouse with even greener materials and systems using active solar, geothermal, green roofs and other solutions to identify systems that are best for your situation.